Genomic resources and repositories

 Repository discovery

 To configure which GRRs GAIn uses by default, create a file named .grr_definition.yaml in your home directory.
-The example below reproduces the default behavior by pointing GAIn to the public IossifovLab GRR (a remote repository accessed via URL):
+The example below points GAIn to the public IossifovLab GRR (a remote repository accessed via URL):

 id: development